MichaelWood15/CS210Final_Project/README.md

 # CS210 Final Project -> Follow Order of Folders as...

+If you have any questions please reach out

 Project Report: in the CS210 Project Report.pdf file

 1. webScraping: